Normal 5-edge-coloring of some snarks superpositioned by Flower snarks: Appendix

 \section{Appendix}

-We provide illustration of relabeled snarks $J_{5}$ and $J_{7}$ in Figure \ref{Fig_flowerNumbers}.
-This labeling is more convenient for giving all the necessary $2$-factorizations of $J_{5}$ and $J_{7}$ which induce right and left colorings mentioned in the proof of Proposition \ref{Prop_flowerDoubly}.
-For such labeling of snarks $J_{5}$ and $J_{7},$ Table \ref{tab_doublyRight5} has all $2$-factorizations of the graph $H-y,$ for $H=J_{5},$ which induce a $j$-right coloring of a superedge $H_{x,y},$ Table \ref{tab_doublyRight7} has the same only for $H=J_{7}.$ Tables \ref{tab_doublyLeft5} and \ref{tab_doublyLeft7} contain $2$-factorizations of the graph $H=J_{5}$ and $H=J_{7},$ respectively, which induce a $j,k$-left coloring of a superedge $H_{x,y}.$
+We provide an illustration of relabeled snarks $J_{5}$ and $J_{7}$ in Figure \ref{Fig_flowerNumbers}.
+This labeling is more convenient for giving all the necessary $2$-factors of $J_{5}$ and $J_{7}$ which induce right and left colorings mentioned in the proof of Proposition \ref{Prop_flowerDoubly}.
+For this labeling of snarks $J_{5}$ and $J_{7},$ Table \ref{tab_doublyRight5} has all $2$-factors of the graph $H-y,$ for $H=J_{5},$ which induce a $j$-right coloring of a superedge $H_{x,y}$.
+Table \ref{tab_doublyRight7} provides the same information only for $H=J_{7}.$ Tables \ref{tab_doublyLeft5} and \ref{tab_doublyLeft7} contain $2$-factors of the graph $H=J_{5}$ and $H=J_{7},$ respectively, which induce a $j,k$-left coloring of a superedge $H_{x,y}.$